griffithlab/pVACtools/docs/pvacvector/run.rst

    prediction algorithms.
 More information on how to install IEDB locally can be found on the :ref:`Installation <iedb_install>` page.

-We recommend running pVACvector in various modes such as using median as well as the lowest/best binding affinities across various epitope lengths against the multiple prediction algorithms we offer.
-We also recommend setting a higher binding threshold of 1000nM.
-By default, pVACvector runs on the median binding affinity with a 500nM binding threshold.
-Running on the lowest/best binding affinity ensures that if even just one of eight algorithms thinks a peptide is a good binder, the junction will be rejected.
-However, running pVACvector with more conservative parameters also increases the likelihood of pVACvector not being able to find a valid path.
-Therefore, running pVACvector in these multiple modes, and choosing the overall most conservative solution is recommended.
+It may be necessary to explore the parameter space a bit when running pVACvector.
+As binding predictions for some sites vary substantially across algorithms, the most conservative settings may result in no valid paths, often due to one "outlier" prediction.
+Carefully choosing which predictors to run may help ameliorate this issue as well.

+In general, setting a higher binding threshold (say, 1000nM) and using the median binding value will lead to greater possibility of a design, while more conservative settings of 500nM and lowest/best binding value will give more confidence that there are no junctional neoepitopes.

+Our current recommendation is to run pVACvector several different ways, and choose the path resulting from the most conservative set of parameters.

 .. program-output:: pvacvector run -h